The Meaning of Space Settlement

 Landing at Aristarchus City by Bill Wright

-Try to discuss the idea of "settling space" with the average person on the street, and you may get some strange reactions.
-For some, the concept of space settlement (sometimes referred to as space colonization) evokes images of the 1800's "Old West" in America, where lone adventurers and settler families in wagon trains headed into the wilderness looking for a better life.
+But for some, the concept of space settlement, sometimes referred to as space colonization, evokes images of the 1800's "Old West" in America, where lone adventurers and settler families in wagon trains headed into the wilderness looking for a better life.
 To others, the plight of the Native American Indians, displaced from their lands by waves of greedy invaders, comes to mind.

 Those with knowledge of world history may recall other efforts at settling new territory, from colonization of the Mediterranean by ancient Greeks, to European settlement of Australia by Europeans in modern times.
 And fans of science fiction may envision cities on the Moon, Mars, or elsewhere in space, habitations in orbit around the Earth, or even settlements on the planets of nearby stars.

-So if your listener hasn't given it much thought, as most people haven't, the space settlement concept may seem like a fringe or "far-out" idea.
-Long-running shows such as Star Trek and its derivaties, movies like the Star Wars series, and of course the many popular science fiction novels published since the early years of the 20th century have helped unlock our imaginations to what the future could hold, but this has been a double-edged sword as well.
+Long-running TV series such as Star Trek and its derivatives, movies like Star Wars, and of course the many popular science fiction novels published since the early years of the 20th century have helped unlock our imaginations to what the future could hold, but this has been a double-edged sword.
+The mix of fantasy and invention in the portrayal of humanity's destiny in space creates a sense of unreality.

-With a mental image of either the old American West and the European settlement efforts of the 19th century or of the far-flung science fiction/fantasy of the Star Wars movies, it is no wonder many people don't consider space settlement a serious topic for discussion.
-It doesn't seem to have importance to their own lives, since the colonization on Earth that they've heard about stopped long ago, and the colonization in space they've seen or read about is somewhere in the distant, imagined future.
+With a mental image of either the American West and the European settlement efforts of the 19th century or of the far-flung science fiction/fantasy of the Star Wars movies, it is no wonder many people don't consider space settlement a serious topic for discussion.
+It doesn't seem to have importance to their own lives, since the colonization on Earth that they've heard about stopped long ago, and the colonization in space they've seen or read about is somewhere in the far, imagined future.

-In reality, however, the gap between science fiction and science fact is narrower than you might think.
+In reality, however, the gap between science fiction and science fact is narrower than you might realize.
 The past may be out of reach, but the so-called "distant future" is not necessarily as remote as most people assume.

 What would a real space settlement look like?
 It need not consist of a fleet of roaming interstellar colony ships, as depicted in the 1970's show Battlestar Galactica.
 A space settlement doesn't mean a distant planet where every square inch of land is covered with man-made structures, like the planet Trantor in Asimov's Foundation novels.